sainioan/gitRep/README.md

 The word 'markdown' is in bold on the previous line.

-The is the first week of our *software engineering* class.
+This the first week of our *software engineering* class.

 The word 'software engineering' is in italics on the previous line.